open-gamma-ray-astro/gamma-astro-data-formats/source/data_storage/super_index/index.rst

 ignore chains/configs that are not present on the users' machine.
 Then the index file can also FITS (no need to introduce another file and data format).
-Since all paths are relative to the environment variable, the user doesn't have to edit and maintain the super index file.
+Since all paths are relative to the environment variable, the user doesn't have to edit and maintain the master index file.
 The Science tools naturally will allow the analysis of a certain chain/config or not.
-The super index FITS file could look the following:
+The master index FITS file could look the following:

 ===========  ==============================
 Column Name  Description